 Marian Wright Edelman, a Children’s Activist, said: “Service is the rent we pay for being.
 It is the very purpose of life, and not something you do in your spare time.”
 Today, Lions Clubs and other service organizations, meet many needs by answering many asks.
 Lions Club’s give of their time, talents and treasures.
 These ‘gifts’ rarely make headlines and get very little social media exposure (they don’t go viral).
 But they need to be recognized.
 What gets recognized and praised, gets repeated.
 If we want major achievements, it starts with recognizing the little things and building on them.
 Let’s honor the small ‘gives.’

-As Christians we are thankful that Christ gave his life for our salvation; as Americans we are thankful that Veterans gave of themselves for our freedom; as Lions we are thankful that we have the resources to give of ourselves for others.
+As Christians we are thankful that Christ gave his life for our salvation; as Americans we are thankful that Veterans gave of themselves for our freedom.
 Let’s be intentional role models for others to emulate.
 This country is strong today because of our Veteran’s sacrifices, it can become stronger tomorrow because of our sacrifices.

 A simple goal we can all have, is to live our thriving lives in these United States and be intentional about doing something in return for our nation.
 That “something” is a call to sacrifice time, energy, skills, talents, and passion.
 To give to a diverse society that is bigger than ourselves and much more than the sum of its parts.
 The need is everywhere, the ask is omnipresent.
 It really comes down to who will give, who will serve another, who will love another.
 We have Veterans to thank for showing us the way.
 We need to follow their lead.